yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

 :white_check_mark: 3.
-What Is JSX ?
+What Is JSX?
 > - JSX stands for `JavaScript XML`.
 > - JSX is `not JavaScript nor HTML, is an XML/HTML like extension` to JavaScript.
 > - JSX as a syntax sugar for calling React.createElement().